OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 * TeleportOnPVPDeath: Only PVP deaths.
 Useful for roleplaying situations.

 Be warned, if players die in a tight situation they may get stuck in a death loop and will get very angry at your for turning these settings on.
 There is a short immunity window to help mitigate death loops set to 15 seconds after respawn.
 This should give players some time to try to escape repeated deaths (or at least get farther away from the scene).
 If the player receives damage that drains their health to 0 during this grace period they will not die until the grace period ends.
 This grace period is always active regardless of mod settings.

+If players really need to escape their situation they can use the ``surrender`` command.
+It works like the die command, but allows bypassing the grave respawn feature.

 ### Day Offset